 - Whether the Host Entity pays the Home Entity management fees or service fees or makes payment to the Home Entity for the secondees

-- Whether the Host Entity’s reimbursements of the Home Entity for the salaries, social security contributions and other expenses exceeds the total amount paid for the secondees
+- Whether the Host Entity’s reimbursements of the Home Entity for the salaries, social security contributions and other expenses exceed the total amount paid for the secondees

 - Whether the Home Entity does not pay the full amount received from the Host Entity to the secondees and retains a certain amount

-- Whether the China IIT is not paid on the full amount of the salaries and wages of the secondees that is borne by the Home Entity
+- Whether the China IIT is not paid the full amount of the salaries and wages of the secondees that are borne by the Home Entity

-- Whether the Home Entity decides on the number, qualification, the remuneration standard and the working locations of the secondees
+- Whether the Home Entity decides on the number, qualification, remuneration standard and working locations of the secondees

 According to SAT’s interpretation, if the “fundamental criterion” is met and at least one of the “reference factors” is satisfied, the secondees will generally be considered employees of the Home Entity rendering services in China.
 In other words, the Home Entity shall be normally treated as having a taxable establishment or PE in China.
 Under this circumstance, the Home Entity will be required to file CIT based on the income derived attributable to the services provided.

 A secondment arrangement should be clearly distinguished from a service arrangement.
 Under a secondment arrangement, the secondees normally work under the control and supervision of the Host Entity, and the Host Entity should benefit from and bear the risks associated with the secondees’ work.
 On the other hand, under a service arrangement, the secondees continue to work under the control and supervision of the Home Entity to fulfill a service contract entered between the Home Entity and the Host Entity.